sangecz/ShopInOrder/README.md

 * google sheet API for retrieving categories from public google spreadsheet
 * [Parse API](https://parse.com/) which is used for backing database and user management

-and it provides own API, listed methods below.
+and it provides own API, listed methods below, written in [NodeJS](https://nodejs.org)

 ### Headers
 These headers are necessary for consuming Parse API.
 App sends them on behalf of the client, except X-Parse-Session-Token.